 WORK IN PROGRESS:

-Book Two of the Epic Revolutionary Saga, coming spring 2020
+Book 3 in the Epic Revolutionary Saga, coming 2022

 The Epic Revolutionary Saga